pradnyas5/pradnyas5.github.io/_pages/about.md

 🚀 I’m a Master’s student student @ the <a href="https://www.wpi.edu/academics/departments/robotics-engineering">Robotics Engineering Department</a>, <a href="https://wpi.edu">Worcester Polytechnic Institue (WPI)</a>,
 driven by a passion for crafting software that enables robots to see, sense, and navigate their worlds.

-👩🏻‍💻 My journey spans across hardware and software, equipping me with a unique, well-rounded perspective.
-Currently, I’m interning at Celltrio, with previous stints at [National Robotics Engineering Center](https://www.nrec.ri.cmu.edu/) (Summer ’24) and Technodune (Summer ’22–’23).
-I'm passionate about software but recognize the importance of hardware for a well-rounded engineering perspective.
-These experiences have taught me to excel in fast-paced settings, adapt to multiple roles, and collaborate with diverse teams.
+👩🏻‍💻 My journey is centered around conceptual Robotics with Software ventures, equipping me with a specialized perspective.
+I'm passionate about theory but recognize the importance of practice for a well-rounded engineering perspective.
+Past experiences have taught me to excel in fast-paced settings, adapt to multiple roles, and collaborate with diverse teams.

-🔇 Outside of robotics, I recharge through books on life, work, spirituality, and philosophy.
+🔇 Outside of robotics, I recharge through books on life, spirituality, and philosophy.

 🔭 Curious about my professional journey?
 Check out my `LinkedIn` for more!
 Excited to connect for opportunities, insights, or a good `robotics` chat!